solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 deployment (CI/CD), costs related to manual deployment tasks can be reduced or completely removed.

-There are many steps in the application lifecycle that go beyond simply building and deploying an application.
+Many steps in the application lifecycle go beyond simply building and deploying an application.
 This guide will cover how easy it is to monitor system uptime and performance in the various Azure services.
 Administrators will appreciate the realistic and straightforward troubleshooting tips that help keep downtime to a minimum and users happy.

-The ultimate goal here is to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure using cloud best practices.
+The ultimate goal is to successfully deploy a stable, performant MySQL application running securely in Microsoft Azure using cloud best practices.
 Let's start the journey!

 # 02 / What is MySQL?